PRESERVATION OF RTTY HISTORY

 Windows • SMTP listener • Queue manager • Modem driver • W2TTY

-RTTYApp is the server-side software that manages the article queue for each ITTY channel and drives the HAL ST8000 modem.
-It operates as an SMTP listener, receiving submissions from RTTYMailer and feeding them to the teletype machine in sequence.
+RTTYApp is the server-side software that manages the article queue for each ITTY channel and turns text into RTTY (Baudot) FSK audio — driving a HAL ST8000 modem, a sound card, or an internet stream.
+It operates as an SMTP listener, receiving submissions from RTTYMailer and feeding them out in sequence.
 Originally written by Bill Bytheway K7TTY; currently maintained by Paul Heller W2TTY.
 RTTYApp is used by channel operators, not end listeners.

 RTTYArt